11 Must-Do Family Activities in the Pacific Northwest

 6. Explore Seattle’s Pike Place Market

 Seattle’s Pike Place Market is famous for its farmers and crafts markets, fresh fish markets, and specialty foods and dining.
-Wind your way through the historic arcade, alleyways, and through the lower levels to experience all that the Market has to offer, including the colorful buskers that play live music and perform throughout the year.
+For the sixth of the 11 must-do family activities in the Pacific Northwest, wind your way through the historic arcade, alleyways, and through the lower levels to experience all that the Market has to offer, including the colorful buskers that play live music and perform throughout the year.
 For more information, visit pikeplacemarket.org.

 7. Slide down natural water slides at Denny Creek